 Once you know how to boil chicken drumsticks you can precook large batches of them for easy meals later on.

 Boiled Drumsticks can be stored in and airtight container in the fridge for up to 4 days.
 You can also freeze boiled chicken legs for up to 3 months.
 Store the meat on the bone with the skin on if you plan to serve them whole.
 You can pick the meat off the bones and store it in 1 cup servings for easy use.
+Never leave cooked chicken to sit out for more than two hours.
+Check out my post about storing chicken and food safety for more information.

 Making boiled chicken drumsticks for meal prep is so economical because chicken legs are so affordable.
 Once they are boiled they can be quickly grilled, broiled, bake or fried for a quick dinner or use in another recipe.